-- (a) they have delivered the question in writing or by e-mail to the Chief Executive not later than 12 noon two calendar days prior to the day of agenda publication.
-(The day of agenda publication will be 5 clear working days, usually 7 calendar days, prior to the date of the meeting.) - (b) the question relates to urgent matters, they have the consent of the Mayor to whom the question is to be put and the content of the question is given to the Chief Executive by 10.30 a.m. on the day of the meeting.
+- (a) they have delivered the question in writing or by e-mail to the Chief Executive not later than 12 noon on the Monday two calendar days prior to the day of agenda dispatch weekpublication. - (b) the question relates to urgent matters, they have the consent of the Mayor to whom the question is to be put and the content of the question is given to the Chief Executive by 10.30 a.m. on the day of the meeting.
 Urgent matters will be those that could not have been anticipated by the deadline for questions set out in 12.2 (a) above and/or they cannot await the next meeting of the Council.